kagusev/real-time-bus-tracker/README.md

   Copy the project on local machine and use IDE of your choise that incudes a web server.
 Deploy the index.html.

 ## Roadmap for future improvement:
- 1. Add separate markers for buses going opposite directions.
+ 1. Add different style markers for buses going opposite directions.

 ## License
   MIT License Copyright (c) 2021 Kirill Gusev